Boston Dog Bite

 The only instances where the dog’s owner is not responsible are if the victim was teasing, provoking, or abusing the dog; if the victim was trespassing when bitten; or if the victim was committing a crime when bitten, such as assaulting the dog’s owner.

 Most children are curious about animals and want to touch or play with dogs, especially if they have a dog at home.
-Children don’t understand that dogs come in a variety of temperaments - some are scared or become agitated easily, and lash out or bite as a protective instinct.
+Children don’t understand that dogs come in a variety of temperaments - some are scared or become agitated easily, and lash out as a protective instinct.
 Adults should remain vigilant when a child is around any dog, especially a large dog.

-Due to the smaller size of young children, dog bites tend to be on the face, head, and neck, making them much more serious than a dog bite to an adult.
+Due to the smaller size of young children, bites tend to be on the face, head, and neck, making them much more serious than a bite to an adult.
 Even a "minor" bite should be examined by a medical professional.
 If you witness a child being bitten by a dog, immediately move the child to a safe location and call 911 if the bite is of a serious nature.
 Apply a clean cloth or towel to control bleeding and remain with the child until help arrives.
 If possible, have someone follow the dog and try to get a picture of it in order to contact the dog’s owner.
 A minor dog bite can cause serious complications, so a medical evaluation is always important.

 Even when a dog bite is cleaned, it has a greater chance of becoming infected than other types of wounds.
 Watch for swelling, tenderness, and oozing.
 Check for a fever or chills regularly.
 If any of these symptoms appear, seek immediate medical care.
 Children are also more likely than adults to suffer from emotional trauma after a dog bite.
 Seek the help of a trained counselor if your child has nightmares or fear of dogs after being bitten.